 Out of the 72 incunabula (books printed before 1500) the oldest one was printed in Bologna c.
 1475, its author is Galeotto Marzio, member of King Mathias’ court and also the latter’s physician.

 Just a few years ago the oldest Transylvanian print was discovered among fragments kept at our Library: this one-leaf print contains a perpetual calendar and prayers, it was printed in 1525 in Sibiu.

 Among the one and a half thousand old Hungarian prints (before 1711) a unique (the only remaining copy) book is Magyar logikátska by János Csere de Apácza, which is the first ever Hungarian textbook on logic (Alba-Iulia, 1654).
-Another unique (incomplete) book is Bálint Balassi’s volume of poems in Hungarian, published in the 17th century Bardejov.
+Another unique (incomplete) book is Bálint Balassi’s volume of poems in Hungarian, published around 1660 in Bardejov.

 A rare volume is also represented by a Calvinist Catechism in Romanian, published in Alba-Iulia in 1648.

 Our Library also houses a rich and varied collection of Bibles: products of famous European printing houses in Hebrew, Latin, Greek; polyglots and different vernacular Bibles (English, French, German, Dutch, Polish etc.) as well as the first Hungarian and Romanian Bible translations.